Leros: World War II

-The War Museum of Leros is a wonderful place for visitors to learn about the island's crucial war history.
-It is located in a rebuilt war tunnel dug by the Italians.
+The War Museum of Leros is located in a rebuilt war tunnel dug by the Italians.
 It was part of a vast network of tunnels and overland defensive positions built in the Merikia area for the storage of ammunition.
 The tunnel fort houses a huge collection of World War II military artifacts, including weaponry, maps, photographs, army uniforms, and other military memorabilia.

 Post-war history

 After the Germans evacuated the island, Leros came under British administration until 7 March 1948 when Leros, together with the other Dodecanese Islands, was united with Greece.
 During the post-war years, the Greek government utilized numerous buildings in Leros for various reasons.
 In 1959, the mental hospital of Leros was founded in Lepida.
 During the junta of the Colonels, the island was used as a place of internal exile for political dissenters, with old Italian barracks of the island used as an internment camp.